 Have a discussion before dropping them off at college with an emergency plan.
 This should include having your student’s roommate or friends phone number, especially if they are accompanying them to the ER.
 I had my daughter add a phone contact titled ICE (In Case of Emergency) in the event she was unable to communicate.
 You can add that info whether you have an iPhone or Android.
 For instructions, click here.
 Have them enter their Medical ID information.
 This information allows medical personnel to access even on a locked phone and includes allergies, emergency contact information, and other crucial information. *Be sure your student has a copy of their insurance card.

-This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
+This past year, my daughter got really sick twice; once with bad flu and once for a bad virus.
 It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
 I would recommend your student getting the flu shot this year.
+Read about flu shots on campus here.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Tampa.
 Yes, your fees pay for the student health center but her now having a Tampa doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak)

 If you want to send something to make your student feel better, there are options like having chicken soup delivered directly to your student from USF Hillel.
 They have a Matzah Ball Soup Hotline and students or parents can call it to set up a delivery.
 They can be reached at 813-899-2788.
 See our blog on Care Packages for more ideas.